Sign in to access your Salford customer account, or see our other accounts.

 A plan for the future

-Salford City Council want to ensure that change across the area is positively managed and supports the long term resilience of the place.
+Salford City Council and Manchester City Council want to ensure that change across the area is positively managed and supports the long term resilience of the place.
 It is important therefore that there is a clear plan in place.

-The framework will set out how the area could develop in the years ahead, including:
+The framework sets out how the area could develop in the years ahead, including:

 • How issues such as flood risk can be best managed